-The Company's capital strategy for most of its 2016, 2017 and 2018 fiscal years has been to secure a single or series of major capital raising transactions to provide sufficient funds to satisfy its capital needs for a number of years.
+The Company's capital strategy for most of its past three fiscal years and fiscal 2019 thus far has been to secure a single or series of major capital raising transactions to provide sufficient funds to satisfy its capital needs for a number of years.
 The Company also continues its efforts to engage in smaller financing transactions to provide sufficient funds to satisfy ongoing and future general capital needs.
-Beginning in May 2016 and since then, the Company has completed a series of placements of its Debentures having an aggregate original principal amount of \$6,850,000.
-The Company's plan for financing its general and administrative expenses is described in the section captioned "Financing History and Immediate, Short-Term Capital Needs" above.
+Since May 2016, the Company has completed a series of placements of its Debentures having an aggregate original principal amount of \$6,850,000.
+The Company's plan for financing its general and administrative expenses is described in the section capital Needs" above.
 The Company's plan for financing its work commitment is described in the following paragraph.

 The interpretation and analysis of the Survey resulted in an inventory of more than 30 leads judged to be potential areas of crude oil accumulations.
-These initial prospective locations were prioritized, and the results have been and are being presented to prospective investors with a view to securing the capital to commence the Company's initial drilling program.
-Management is engaged in discussions with several prospective investors and financial intermediaries at this time, but has not reached an agreement in principle, much less a definitive agreement, in this regard.
+These initial prospective locations were prioritized, and the results have been and are currently being presented to prospective investors and farm-in candidates with a view to securing the capital investment to commence the Company's initial drilling program.

+Management is engaged in discussions with several prospective investors, financial intermediaries and potential industry partners at this time.
+Some of these discussions are in an advanced stage, but the Company has no assurance that any of them will move forward to a conclusion.
 In the interim, the Company is also continuing efforts to raise comparably smaller amounts to cover general and administrative expenses.
 The Company can provide no assurance that it will be able to raise required funds.

 In addition to smaller equity placements for short-term needs and a major capital raising transaction for long-term needs, the Company continues its efforts to secure one or more joint venture partners.
-An arrangement with such a partner could involve the sale of a portion of the Company's interest in the Prospect to a joint venture partner for a cash payment or an agreement to perform some of the Company's obligations under the License work commitment.
-The Company is engaged in discussions with several parties to become joint venture partners and is currently evaluating various proposals.
-Nevertheless, no assurance can be provided that the Company will secure a joint venture partner.
+An arrangement with such a partner could involve the sale or farmout of a portion of the Company's interest in the Prospect to a joint venture partner for a cash payment or an agreement to perform some of the Company's obligations under the License work commitment.
+No assurance can be provided that the Company will secure a joint venture partner.
 The Company needs to complete a major capital raising transaction or a major joint venture arrangement to continue moving its business plan forward and to avoid materially adverse consequence that could result if it fails to do so.

-Sales from production as a result of successful exploration and drilling efforts would provide the Company with incoming cash flow.
+Sales of production as a result of successful exploration and drilling efforts would provide the Company with incoming cash flow.
 The proved reserves associated with production would most likely increase the value of the Company's rights in the Prospect.
 This, in turn, should enable the Company to obtain bank financing (after the wells have produced for a period of time to satisfy the potential lenders requirements).
 Both of these results would enable the Company to continue with its development activities.
 Positive cash flow is a critical success factor for the Company's plan of operation in the long run.
 Management believes that, if the Company's plan of operation successfully progresses (and production is realized) as planned, sufficient cash flow and debt financing will be available for purposes of properly pursuing its plan of operation, although the Company can make no assurances in this regard.